Download eBooks & Wiring Diagrams (FREE)

 Showing how the camper faucet swivels to the side & out of the way

-We earn a commission if you make a purchase, at no additional cost to you.
+We earn a commission if you purchase, at no additional cost to you.

-Chapter 6:
+Chapter 6: RV Sinks

 Just like with faucets, there are lots of different sink designs to choose from.
-Two of the most important sink terminologies to know is in regards to how the sink is mounted to the countertop.
+Two of the most important sink terminologies to know are in regards to how the sink is mounted to the countertop.

 • Under Mount Sink: Installed from under the countertop.

-We use a top mount sink in our camper van and believe they’re easier to install, since the sinks simply ‘drop in’.
+We use a top mount sink in our camper van and believe they’re easier to install since the sinks simply ‘drop in’.

 Under mount sink from Ruvati

-Under mount sink
+Under mount sink example

 Top mount sink from Ruvati

-Top mount sink
+Top mount sink example

-Our Recommendation: Since we intended to cook frequently in our van, we opted for a high quality, spacious sink to make meal prep and cleanup easier.
+Our Recommendation: Since we intended to cook frequently in our van, we opted for a high-quality, spacious sink to make meal prep and cleanup easier.
 We love the Ruvati sink because it meets our demands for a robust and functional sink design.
-It is also designed for mobile homes and includes a drying rack and cutting board that fit snugly into the sink when driving.
-Read our Ruvati sink review for more information.
+It is also designed for mobile homes and includes a drying rack and cutting board that fits snugly into the sink when driving.

 Ruvati 15x15" RV Sink (Top Mount)